 Despite the vast playing area, Ubisoft has managed to pack an incredible amount of detail into this gorgeous open world – with cities, towns, temples, hidden caves, outposts, and Assassin’s Creed Odyssey tombs to explore.
 The studio’s even taken a leaf out of Nintendo’s recent open-world classic The Legend of Zelda: Breath of the Wild by introducing Exploration mode, where map markers don’t exist, allowing you to properly immerse yourself in the Greek countryside.

 When terra firma gets tiring you can also traverse the world by boat.
-Sailing and ship combat are just as satisfying in Odyssey as they were in the brilliant Assassin’s Creed IV: Black Flag, making the simple feat of exploring the world map a constant joy.
+Sailing and ship combat is just as satisfying in Odyssey as they were in the brilliant Assassin’s Creed IV: Black Flag, making the simple feat of exploring the world map a constant joy.

 In a world where Grand Theft Auto 5 exists, it can be difficult to release another modern, open-world city-based game.
 But Ubisoft found a way to freshen up the formula by adding hacking, Dark Souls-like game invasions, and sharper social and political commentary.
 Watch Dogs 2 does all that in a slightly condensed, caricatured, but believable recreation of San Francisco.
 And it’s brilliant.

-The troubles of main character Marcus and misfit hacker group DedSec make for a far more satisfying and friendly backdrop than that of the first game.
+The troubles of main character Marcus and the misfit hacker group DedSec make for a far more satisfying and friendly backdrop than that of the first game.
 The sequel was finally allowed to take the (frankly hilarious) hacking mechanic and have fun a bit of fun with it.
 Anything can be hacked, from smartphones and traffic lights to vehicles and security cameras, and with various drones along for the ride, the moment-to-moment gameplay is action-packed, varied, and surprisingly funny.
-Nothing beats hacking a parked car and using it play bowling with any nearby security guards.
+Nothing beats hacking a parked car and using it to play bowling with any nearby security guards.

 There are some standout missions across the main story, but exploring San Francisco is the main highlight thanks to a top tier soundtrack, a detailed recreation of the Bay Area, and the ability to hack oncoming traffic to clear up the roads a little.